-We are marking World Pet Day on April 11.
-And some people will overwork the ‘I love animals more than people’ memes.
+We mark World Pet Day on April 11 every year.
+And some people then overwork the ‘I love animals more than people’ memes.

 Are cats more important than humans – a woman asked me inside an elevator once.
 I confusedly asked for clarifications.